Jesus and Mary Chain

 When they got to the church he stopped and asked again.

 “I don’t know,” she said.
-“Somewhere that way,” pointing to their left.
+“Somewhere that way.”
+She pointed to the left.

 “What color is your house?”